-(Confusing detail, but at the end of the previous battle, you overhear Loffrey reciting the invocation for some other purpose, but he’s muffled.
+(Confusing detail, but at the end of the previous battle, you overhear Loffrey reciting the invocation to teleport someone else to the Necrohol, but he’s muffled.
 The incantation invokes a spirit named, “Zomal, Reeve of Time.”
-This became confusing, as the muttered incantation mentions the title “Reeve” out of context.
+This became confusing, as the muffled incantation mentions the title “Reeve” out of context.
 This got strange when one of Loffrey’s randomly named thugs was, himself, named Reeve!
-(Presumably, this NPC Reeve was named after the FFVII character; the random names list is full of Final Fantasy references.)
+(Presumably, this NPC Reeve was named after the FFVII character; the list of random names is full of Final Fantasy references.)
 As a result, I didn’t realize the muttered speech was the incantation at first – I figured he was just giving instruction to his underling, and maybe no one had been transported to the necrohol yet!
-I thought we had just arrived first!)
+For a minute there, I thought we had just arrived ahead of Folmarv!)

 So, we were now in “the necrohol of Mullonde,” aka the sunken ruins of the original city of Mullonde, buried ages ago.
 Into the ruins then!
 Before the next battle, we made our final Job change in the game, and it was a foolish one.
 Annoyed with Ramza’s low defence, we decided to change him to Dragoon, and naturally we gave him a spear, since spears give you boosted damage when you use your Jump attack.
 “Just to try it out,” we said.
 We then forgot to take him off it after it turned out to be crap.
 This meant that Ramza, who had been a dedicated Ninja for around half the game, was now a far less useful Dragoon, stuck with a weapon he couldn’t dual wield.
 I’m not even all that sure why he sucked as much as he did, considering the Dragoon worked just fine for Arthur and even our forgotten C-lister Meryell, but perhaps its strengths had finally faded in the endgame?
 If only we had gotten that super-spear from that battle with Construct 7…